tooooooooomy/functional-tester/README.md

 # Test library

-This is a library for testing PHP legacy product.
+This is a library for functional test of PHP legacy products.
 If you have difficulty with testing such products, this library can help you.

 ## Usage